 I kid you not!

 I am the biggest fan in the world of Grind Dining a soon to be . . .
-I hope, Senior Housing Forum Partner that creates amazing dining experiences for memory care residents.
+I hope, a Senior Living Foresight partner that creates amazing dining experiences for memory care residents.
 I received an email from them a couple of weeks ago telling me that they were doing a pilot with some Watermark communities and wondering if I would be interested in joining them for a tasting at a community in the San Francisco Bay Area.